codeceptjs/codeceptjs-resemblehelper/README.md

 `prepareBaseImage`: Optional.
 When `true` then the system replaces all of the baselines related to the test case(s) you ran.
 This is equivalent of setting the option `prepareBaseImage: true` in all verifications of the test file.

+`compareWithImage`: Optional.
+A custom filename to compare the screenshot with.
+The `compareWithImage` file must be located inside the `baseFolder`.

 ### Usage